Football on TV - where to watch every match

 You can watch BT Sport on all major pay-TV services, though in some cases you will need to contact BT itself to get it.
 We’ll go into detail below:

-BT - The full suite of BT Sport channels, including BT Sport Europe and ESPN, is included as standard when you get any BT TV package.
+BT - The full suite of BT Sport channels, including ESPN, is included as standard when you get any BT TV package.
 If you have a snazzy 4K TV, you can also get BT Sport in Ultra HD with the Ultra Entertainment package.
 If you have BT Broadband, but don’t want TV, you can watch BT Sport online or via smartphone / tablet app for an additional monthly charge.

 Virgin Media - You can add BT Sport to any Virgin Media TV package.
 It’s also included as standard in some bundles, including the Big Kahuna Sports and VIP Bundles.
 However you get it, you’ll be able to watch matches on TV, and on tablets or smartphones via the Virgin TV Anywhere app.